syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 }
 ```

-You can use `e-outline` to the [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_CssClass) property to achieve outline theme
+Use the `e-outline` to the [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_CssClass) property to achieve the outline theme

 {% highlight cshtml %}